ahmeddiaaa/ah-med/README.md

 * * *

 ## Commands
-DevPoint has several commands that are only usable at certain ranks.
+Deva ah-med has several commands that are only usable at certain ranks.

 ## General Commands